 These procedures are the same for all formal examinations in Yr 11 & 12 (and Yr 10 Early commencement students) and are as close as we can be to the Higher School Certificate Examination rules.
-Students who do not follow the exam procedures risk being penalised.
+Students who do not follow the examination procedures risk being penalised.
 The penalty may include stopping their examination, a zero mark being awarded for the examination and an N warning letter issued.
 (N warning is part of the NSW Education Standards Authority Assessment Guidelines).

 Students are welcome to attend school in the examination block to study, but must sign in at the Student Office and study quietly and diligently in our College Library.
-COVID Procedures for sanitisation of hands and other measures will occur.